Google Rating

 One-hour method

-The alternative to this traditional method is the ‘crown in one-hour method’ that is pretty quick, as its name suggests.
+The alternative to this traditional method is the ‘crown in one-hour method’, which is pretty quick, as its name suggests.
 With this procedure, you can expect your dentist to fix the crown in just one appointment.
-This is possible with the help of computer-aided design and computer aided manufacturing technologies.
-The computer-aided design makes it easy for the dentist to design the custom crown for you depending on the impression taken.
-On the other hand, computer-aided manufacturing technology allows for quickly creating the custom design.
+This is possible with the help of computer-aided design and computer-aided manufacturing technologies.
+The computer-aided design makes it easy for the dentist to design the custom crown for you, depending on the impression taken.
+On the other hand, computer-aided manufacturing technology allows for quickly creating a custom design.
 The steps involved in this procedure are almost the same as the traditional method.
-The only difference is that the dentist uses computer software to get the crown made in less than an hour.
+The only difference is that the dentist uses computer software to make the crown in less than an hour.

 If you do not take proper care of your crown, there are chances of experiencing some dental problems.